Arizona Senator Jeff Flake Announces He Will Not Seek Reelection In 2018

 Senator Jeff Flake, a Republican who has been one of the harshest intraparty critics of President Trump, announced on Tuesday that he would not seek reelection to his seat next year.

-In a blistering speech on the Senator floor, Flake took aim at President Trump, and at his colleagues for allowing an erosion of political norms.
+In a blistering speech on the Senator floor, Flake took aim at President Trump, and at his colleagues for allowing an ongoing erosion of political norms.

+“There are times when we must risk our careers in favor of our principles.
+Now is such a time,” Flake said.

+“Silence can equal complicity.
+I have grandchildren and grandchildren to answer to and so, Mr. President, I will not be complicit or silent,” he said.

 In an interview with the Arizona Republic before his speech, Flake said “there may not be a place for a Republican like me in the current Republican climate or the current Republican Party.”

 Flake recently published a book, The Conscience of a Conservative, which took aim at the nativist, anti-intellectual forces that have recently animated his party.
+But his tangible contributions to the anti-Trump cause were not always clear.

 His seat was one of the few held by the GOP that was seen as vulnerable to a Democratic challenge in 2018.
 Flake also faced a serious primary challenge from the right.